Collins Medical providers utilize telemedicine for patients who are not comfortable with in-person appointments.

 There are numerous benefits that a safe, appropriate amount of weight loss has on your long-term health and wellbeing, including:

 A BMI of between 25 and 30 is considered overweight, and a BMI of more than 30 is considered obese.
-This alone may be enough reason for you to seek medical weight loss treatment at Collins Medical Associates 2, PC, however, you should speak with your doctor before starting any treatment.
+This alone may be enough reason for you to seek medical weight loss treatment at CMA 2, however, you should speak with your doctor before starting any treatment.

 For some patients, weight gain that is due to a medical condition, certain medications, or a genetic predisposition can make it difficult to lose weight and keep it off.
 If you’re thinking about starting a weight loss treatment program, talk with your primary care doctor to see if it’s safe and appropriate for you to do so.